 - 1 Tbsp. soy sauce

-- 6 to 8 cups pork broth or water
+- 8 cups pork broth or water

 - 1 pc pork cube optional if using pork broth